 I value solutions that are fast to build, easy to understand, and simple to maintain.
 Complexity should be earned, not assumed.
 The best code is often the simplest code.

-The best products I've seen were the ones where we started with the problem and worked backward to the solution, not the other way around.
-When you understand what you're trying to achieve, the technical decisions become clearer.
+The best products I've helped build were the ones where we started with the problem and worked backward to the solution, not the other way around.
+With senior-level technical guidance, the technical decisions become clearer and more strategic.

 A Personal Reflection